 I used the metal piece that came with the wardrobe box to place across the top of the box so the large clamp light could lean on it and not touch the fabric.

-So far the light box is working GREAT, last night I was able to take some photos for my shop.
+my shop.
 I never would have been able to do that before!
 I was always waiting for the perfect sunlight during the day, which really limited when I could take photos.
 Now I have a lot more freedom!

 UPDATE:

-Here is how my light box looks currently.
+Here is how my

 I clipped both the bottom lights to the table below the light box, and they are working well there.
 I added a 4th light, which has also helped to decrease shadows.